ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Fixed incorrect bullet tracer position in TBoGT
 - Significantly sped up loading screens
 - Fixed jagged vehicle reflections
-- Disable Z-write behavior for emissive shaders to fix some visual issues (e.g. Bahama Mamas' strobe lights)
+- Disable Z-write behavior for emissive shaders to fix some visual issues (e.g. fixed Bahama Mamas' strobe lights)
 - LOD lights now appear at the appropriate time, and they can render in cutscene, like on the console version
 - Make night shadows resolution be adjusted by night shadows option
 - Restored higher shadow render distance from old versions of the game